SEMOSS/community/README.md

 ## Getting Started

 Welcome to the Community repo!
 This is where all new tickets for bug reports or feature requests should be submitted.
-In the “Issues” tab, you can peruse and contribute to existing tickets that have been submitted.
+In the “Issues” tab, you can view and contribute to existing tickets that have been submitted.
 Each of these is a comprehensive parent issue for a bug or feature that is then broken down into actionable tasks through their associated “sub-issues”, which are housed within the backend repos (Semoss, Monolith) or the frontend repo (semoss-ui).

-Below is an overview of best practices we encourage you to follow when submitting a new ticket.
-Any questions or concerns can be directed to Kathy (kyang4).
+Below is an overview of best practices we encourage you to follow when submitting a ticket.
+Please search for an existing tickets before submitting a new one.

 ### Creating a new issue